Restore the workplace

 - Ask for help if needed

-- Speak to your own supervisor and enlist their assistance to maintain the balance between operational requirements and your team well-being
+- Speak to your own supervisor and enlist their assistance to maintain the balance between operational requirements and your team's well-being